patty-chow/documentdb-extension-playground/README.md

      ```
      mongodb://admin:password123@localhost:10260/?tls=true&tlsAllowInvalidCertificates=true&authMechanism=SCRAM-SHA-256
      ```
-   - Click "Test Connection" to verify connectivity
-   - Click "Save Connection"
+   - Click "Enter" when prompted for your username and password

 3. **Create a healthcare database:**
    - In the DocumentDB extension, right-click on your connection and select "Create Database..."